 Are you prepared if a hurricane comes?
 What’s your gameplan?
-Here’s everything you need to pack the perfect hurricane survival kit.
+Here’s a handy guide for everything you need to know and how to pack the perfect hurricane survival kit .

 Honing My Hurricane Survival Kit Expertise